broadinstitute/chronos/README.md

 An additional preprint describing the changes made to Chronos 2 will be released when the underlying data is public, expected 2024.

+NEW IN 2.3: The Chronos hit-calling module now allows you to assess significance and control false discovery.
+See details in the preprint: https://doi.org/10.1101/2025.04.24.650434.
+Examples are given in Vignette.py.

 # When to use it
 Chronos is well suited for any CRISPR KO experiment where:
 - You measured initial pDNA sgRNA readcounts and readcounts at one or more later time points.